A maize and blue path to the campaign trail

 Rep. Erin Byrnes is seated at the Lansing State Capitol

-Representative Erin Byrnes has served in state's House or Representatives since January 2023.
-Photo courtesy: Erin Byrnes
+Erin Byrnes has served in the Michigan House of Representatives since January 2023.
+Photo courtesy of Erin Byrnes

 When Representative Erin Byrnes learned she’d won her first primary to represent Michigan’s District 15, shock set in.
 It was late on a Tuesday in August 2022, and she was in the LaPita restaurant parking lot.
 Dearborn Heights Mayor Bill Bazzi was the first to call her with the news, followed by Dearborn Mayor Abdullah Hammoud.